HugoBarnes/hugobarnes.github.io/index.md

 I enjoy puzzles, namely the crossword and minesweeper, as well as comics, specifically Calvin and Hobbes.
 I also love climbing and hiking.

-In the projects tab you'll find more of where my interests take me.
+In the projects tab you'll find how my interests materialize.

 This summer I look forward to working with [Dr. Tom Hartvigsen][th] on our Machine Learning research.
 Check out the research tab for more.

-In the notes tab you'll find notes that I compiled as a student and TA.

 This website has been inspired by, in every meaning of the word, by Thomas Finley.
 His website is [Here:][tf]